telnetdoogie/callattendant-docker/README.md

 I am using this on a Synology NAS with a **StarTech.com USB 2.0 Fax Modem** that I picked up from Amazon.
 Should work with other Conexant USB modems.
 After installing the SynoCommunity Package [USBSerial](https://synocommunity.com/package/synokernel-usbserial) I run the following script on bootup as root (I don't think they're all needed but I load them all anyway based on [MariusHosting's USB Drivers article](https://mariushosting.com/synology-how-to-add-usb-support-on-dsm-7/) )

-Using this specific USB Modem on my Synology DS218+, my device (as in the compose above) shows up as `/dev/ttyACM0`
+Using the above modem on my Synology DS218+, my device (as in the compose above) shows up as `/dev/ttyACM0`.
+My example below and compose / docker run above use that device address as the example.

 ```bash
 #!/bin/sh